metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

 - `auto` (Boolean) To automatically detect from the code if a Service needs to be created.
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
-- `node_port` (Boolean) Enable Service to be exposed as NodePort (default 'false').Deprecated: Use service type instead.
+- `node_port` (Boolean) Enable Service to be exposed as NodePort (default 'false').
+Deprecated: Use service type instead.
 - `type` (String) The type of service to be used, either 'ClusterIP', 'NodePort' or 'LoadBalancer'.